milkyware/milkyware.github.io/_drafts/mermaid-js-support-for-minimal-mistakes.md

   - https://cdn.jsdelivr.net/npm/mermaid@9.4.3/dist/mermaid.js
 ```

 This adds the CDN packaged version of Mermaid JS to the generated Jekyll site.
-Typically, Mermaid Diagrams are added to Markdown files using the **[fenced code block](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks)** syntax ` ``` mermaid` which, when rendered produces the below HTML:
+Typically, Mermaid Diagrams are added to Markdown files using the **[fenced code block](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks)** syntax ` ``` mermaid` which, when rendered, produces the below HTML:

 ``` html
 <pre>